notvicinity/starlingpsych/_pages/about.md

 ---
 permalink: /about/
 title: "About"
+author_profile: true
 ---

+I'm a threat hunter from Canberra, Australia.

 This site is a catch-all for anything I'd like to share, but more than anything it's an opportunity for a fun project.